 First, chop the pears.
 I left the skin on mine, as it gives a nice little bit of bitterness and lends itself to a fuller flavored cordial.
 Set aside the cores and discarded parts to make vinegar (post coming soon!).

 Add a handful of chopped pears to a large mason jar.
 Cover that with a teaspoon of sugar.
-Repeat until the jar is full.
+Add more pears, and sugar.
+Repeat those layers until the jar is full.
 Or two jars.
 However much you want to make is entirely up to you!

-Put a lid on the jars and let them sit for a while.
-The sugar brings the juice out of the fruit, and the overall effect is worth the extra wait.
+Put a lid on the jars and let them sit for a while, about 30 minutes to an hour.
+The sugar pulls the juice out of the fruit, and the overall effect on the richness of the cordial’s flavor is worth the extra wait.

-Cover the pears with vodka, label them with the contents and date.
+Fill the jars with your booze of choice.
+I prefer using a decent quality vodka so that the main flavor is that of the fruit, not the alcohol.
+Label your jars with the contents and date.
 Don’t be like me and write “Plum Cordial” or you’ll be confused, bemused, and amused when you retrieve them from the cabinet in a month or so.
 I started the cordials on August 14, and strained them in the second week of October.

 Shake the jar up before you strain the cordial to make sure all of the sugar has dissolved completely.
 Use muslin, cheesecloth, or a mesh strainer to keep out the pear chunks.